- What are Essential Oils?

 - Are Essential Oils Safe for Breastfeeding Mothers?

-- How Can You Make Sure that Essential Oils are Safe for Your Newborn?
+- How to Make Sure Essential Oils are Safe for Your Newborn

-- How to Apply the Essential Oils to Boost Milk Supply?
+- How to Use Essential Oils to Boost Milk Supply?

 - Essential Oils and their Benefits during Breastfeeding